RoninSanta/Machine_Learning-Classical_JAP_Literature_Text_Recognition/README.md

 ## [Background]
 What was the weather like 500 years ago?
 What happened when Mt.
 Fuji erupted?
 What subjects did the schools teach back then?
+Historical documents gives us a window into the past, we are able to glimpse at the world before our time; admire its culture, norms and values reflected against our own.
+The history of Japan is long, unique, and filled with as many conflicts as there were romances, some remained to be undeciphered till this day.
+Historically, Japan was isolated from the West it was until the Meiji restoration in 1868, where Japan opened its borders and start its modernization.
+Due to this drastic modernization, changes have to be made to Japanese language, writing and printing systems in hope to create a standardize system that could easily interpreted by anyone and keep up with the industrial age of the Western world.
+This led to ***Kuzushiji* slowly being forgotten, despitethe fact that it has been practiced over a 1000 years.